~ ABOUT ME ~

-When I was two years old my parents moved onboard the M/V Anastasis, a hospital ship run by the organization Mercy Ships, which provided relief and medical services to communities in developing countries.
+When I was two years old my parents moved onboard the M/V Anastasis, a hospital ship run by the organization Mercy Ships, that provided relief and medical services to communities in developing countries.
 The greatest advantage of growing up on the ship was the opportunity to see so much of the world.
 Needless to say, my childhood was unique.

 As a teenager on the ship we were able to participate in the community health programs.
 One day we went to the village of Macumba in Sierra Leone to provide assistance during a measles outbreak.
 Two children died that day and it made a huge impact on me.
 It was then that I decided to pursue medicine with the desire to one day go back to Africa.